Why B2B Marketing Execution Breaks Down

 Five patterns that slow B2B marketing execution

 Execution breakdowns in B2B marketing tend to follow a small number of recurring patterns.
-They look different on the surface, but they share the same root cause: structural friction between people, functions and decisions.
+They look different depending on the team, but they tend to come from the same place: how work, ownership and decisions are structured across functions.

 Ownership gaps